 8. Be prepared

 Flu can come on suddenly, and the less often you leave your house with symptoms, the less likely you are to pass it on to others.
-So you may want to have some essentials on hand: tissues, medicines to help relieve symptoms, ingredients for a soothing drink such as hot lemon, honey and ginger, and a few favourite meals in the freezer, such as a nourishing soup or stew you can eat as you start to recover.
+So you may want to have some essential items at home: tissues, medicines to help relieve symptoms, ingredients for a soothing drink such as hot lemon, honey and ginger, and a few favourite meals in the freezer, such as a nourishing soup or stew you can eat as you start to recover.